-Search almost concluded at Oakland warehouse in fire that killed 36
+Search completed at Oakland warehouse in fire that killed 36

 | OAKLAND, Calif.

 OAKLAND, Calif.
-Authorities expect to conclude their search on Wednesday of an Oakland warehouse gutted by a fast-moving fire that killed 36 people during a dance party, an official said.
+Authorities concluded their search on Wednesday of an Oakland warehouse gutted by a fast-moving fire that killed 36 people during a dance party, a police official said.

-Firefighters are still combing through the building but do not expect to find any more victims, Alameda County Sheriff's Office spokesman J.D.
-Nelson said in a telephone interview.

-Oakland police had earlier said on Twitter that at least 85 percent of the building has been searched.
+The blaze erupted Friday in a sprawling two-story building known as the Ghost Ship that was leased to an artists' collective.

+It was the deadliest blaze in the United States since 100 people perished in a 2003 nightclub fire in Rhode Island.

+Oakland police spokeswoman Johnna Watson told local television station KRON at a news conference that investigators are moving debris away from the charred remains of the warehouse to piece through the material.

+"Officially the search for any additional victims has concluded and unfortunately the toll is 36," Watson told KRON.

-Officials have proclaimed a local state of emergency, potentially allowing for state and federal funds to help cover the costs of the response to the inferno that broke out on Friday at the site, Oakland Fire Chief Teresa Deloach Reed said on Tuesday.
+Officials have proclaimed a local state of emergency, potentially allowing for state and federal funds to help cover the costs of the response to the inferno, Oakland Fire Chief Teresa Deloach Reed said on Tuesday.
+The declaration must be ratified by the City Council this week to become official.

 The cause of the blaze has yet to be determined, but investigators are focusing on a particular appliance at the building.